HadockKali/battleye-user-mode-bypass/README.md

 }
 ```

-The implant is a ready-to-inject example for R6:S that'll enable player icons once in-game. {Usually hidden in the prep-phase}
+The implant is a ready-to-inject example for R6:S that'll enable player icons once in-game.
+(Usually hidden in the prep-phase)

 ## Features